-HRH Crown Princess Mary participating in a high-level roundtable discussion, co-hosted by Maternity Foundation and UNFPA Nordic Office.
+Photo: HRH Crown Princess Mary participating in a high-level roundtable discussion, co-hosted by Maternity Foundation and UNFPA Nordic Office.
 HRH Crown Princess Mary has been the patron of Maternity Foundation since 2010.

-External relations and engagements
+External relations and engagement

-During the past quarter, Maternity Foundation was invited to present and participate in key global fora.
-Among others, Maternity Foundation participated in the World Economic Forum in Davos in January and continues to play an active part in the Forum's EDISON Alliance and Women's Health Initiative.
+During the first half of 2023, Maternity Foundation was invited to present and participate in several key global fora.
+Among them, Maternity Foundation participated in the World Economic Forum in Davos in January and continues to play an active part in the Forum's EDISON Alliance and Women's Health Initiative.
 Maternity Foundation was also invited to the South By Southwest / SXSW conference in Austin, US in March 2023 to speak about women's health and tech4good.
 Here, CEO Anna Frellsen had a 1:1 conversation on stage with Denmark's Tech Ambassador Marie Engtoft Larsen on how tech can help improve maternal health.